usethesource/rascal/src/org/rascalmpl/library/experiments/Compiler/AREADME.txt

 By default, all compiled code is written to the directory |home:///bin|.

-The main functions that are provided are:
+The main functions that are provided are (outdated):

 compile			RVMProgram compile(					// Compile a Rascal file
 					loc moduleLoc, 					// source location of module to be compiled